freshworks/crayons/packages/crayons-core/src/components/icon/readme.md

 **Freshworks Crayons** publishes `@freshworks/crayons-icon` as an `Icon Library`.
 Following features are made available to users via the Lib utils.

+1. Optimized set of Crayons Icons in `dist/icons` path.
+You are free to use them for project related purposes.
-1. `Crayons` SVG Icons are also available as esm module.
+2. `Crayons` SVG Icons are also available as an esm module.
 Supports Tree-Shaking.
 This is a useful feature especially for customization purposes.
-2. Enables `@freshworks/crayons-icon` CLI Interface via which you can leverage the SVGO Tooling to optimize your project svg-icons.
+3. Enables `@freshworks/crayons-icon` CLI Interface via which you can leverage the SVGO Tooling to optimize your project svg-icons.
-3. Optimized set of Crayons Icons in `dist` folder.
-You are free to use them for project related purposes.
-4. Crayons Iconlib default `svgo` (svg compression util) config is available as part of dist folder.
+4. Crayons Iconlib default `svgo config` (svg compression util) is available as part of `dist` folder.
 Refer usage docs on how to use it in your project.

 Some implementations via Icon Lib are as below:-